 Best use: Light wood chopping and splitting, brush clearing, personal defense

-This Survival Throwing Axe is an impressive blade.
+This Survivor Throwing Axe is an impressive blade.
 At almost eleven inches long and five inches wide, this large knife is very versatile.
 Made of stainless steel, it will be tough enough for the abuse you put it through.

 The huge blade can be used in number of ways, from digging a hole to chopping down a tree, you’ve got your tool.
 To achieve better balance, holes in the material were added down the length of the blade.
 This should aid in throwing but the shape of the tool will make any real accuracy difficult.